Better-Planet-Laboratory/global-agland-2015/README.md

 ![merged_census_input_pasture](./docs/source/_static/img/census/pasture_census_input.png)

 ### Train
 All training related configs could be found under ```/configs/training_cfg.yaml```.
-Note that one could also enable feature selection by specifying features to be removed.
+Note that one could also enable feature selection by specifying features (i.e. land cover types) to be removed.
 Removing a feature in land cover type does not simply remove it, instead a factor of 1/(1-[removed_class_sum]) is applied to the remaining features to maintain the property of probability distribution.
-All implementation details could be found [here](./utils/process/train_process.py).
-We use a gradient boosting tree with cross-validation as our model, and to start training, run:
+All implementation details can be found [here](./utils/process/train_process.py).
+We employ a gradient boosting tree model using cross-validation to tune hyperparameters.
+To start training, run:
 ```
 python train.py
 ```

 ### Deployment
-During deployment, we use 20 x 20 block matrices as inputs for our model (detailed process is explained under [Prediction Input and Aggregation](./land_cover/README.md#prediction-input-and-aggregation)).
-Deployment configs could be modified under ```/configs/deploy_setting_cfg.yaml```, but needs to be consistent with the settings used for trained model (e.g. ```[path_dir][model]``` and ```[feature_remove]```).
+During deployment, we use 20 x 20 block matrices of 500m MODIS grid cells as inputs for our model (detailed process is explained under [Prediction Input and Aggregation](./land_cover/README.md#prediction-input-and-aggregation)).
+Deployment configs can be modified under ```/configs/deploy_setting_cfg.yaml```, but need to be consistent with the settings used for the trained model (e.g. ```[path_dir][model]``` and ```[feature_remove]```).
 Make sure correct model and correct path of the model are loaded.
-Post processing implementation could be found [here](./utils/process/post_process.py).
-To run deployment to get the final agland map, run:
+Post processing implementation can be found [here](./utils/process/post_process.py).
+To run deployment to get the final cropland and pasture maps, run:
 ```
 python deploy.py
 ```